 Tap Into Shopify Customer Service

-Take Advantage Of Your Add-On Options
+Take Advantage Of Shopify Add-Ons

 - ShippingEasy: ShippingEasy lets you import orders, create shipments, and pay for and print postage.
-And fortunately, it is indeed easy to use.
-View the ShippingEasy integration in Shopify’s Marketplace or read our full review.
+And fortunately, it is easy to use.
+Read our full ShippingEasy review to learn more.

 - Ordoro: Ordoro is a shipping solution that includes inventory management (if you choose to pay for it).
 Customers are especially fond of Ordoro’s dropshipping features.
-Take a look at the integration page in the Shopify Marketplace and read our review to learn more.
+Take a look at the integration page in the Shopify Marketplace and read our Ordoro review to learn more.

 Other Ways To Make The Most Of Shopify

-As you explore your new platform, don’t forget about Shopify’s vast App store.
-Shopify offers over 1500 extensions and applications which can help fill in any gaps in features you may find.
+Pro Tip: As you explore your new platform, don’t forget about Shopify’s vast app marketplace.
+Shopify offers more than 3,500 extensions and applications that can help fill in any gaps in features you may find.
 And remember that when you run into trouble, you can always reach out to Shopify’s support team.

 But as always, I suggest you continue your research before you commit to the software.
 Head over to our full Shopify review for complete information on the pros and cons of the platform.
 Then, sign up for a free trial to test out the software yourself.
 Our reviews are just a place to begin.
 Your own experience with the software is more valuable than any advice I can give.
 Best of luck and happy researching!